-ENG 100 ■ or Accuplacer Sentence Skills score of 85 or equivalent (for ENG 101) MATH 100B or Accuplacer Elementary Algebra score of 81 or equivalent (for ELEC 104) RDG 100 or Accuplacer Reading score of 80 or equivalent (for A&S courses) CP 176 (for ELEC 203L and 217)
+ENG 100 ■ or Accuplacer Sentence Skills score of 85 or equivalent (for ENG 101) MATH 100B or Accuplacer Elementary Algebra score of 81 or equivalent (for ELEC 104) RDG 100 or Accuplacer Reading score of 80 or equivalent (for A&S courses) IT 101 (for ELEC 203L) and 217)

-ELEC 118L 6 credits CHEM 111 4 / 1121 CHEM 121/121L PHYS 151/151L PHYS 160/160L 4-5 credits MATH 119 or MATH 120 🚨 or MATH 121 or MATH 145 or MATH 150 or MATH 162 or MATH 180 3-4 credits
+ELEC 103A ELEC 275L 3 credits

+ELEC 104

+4 credits

+ELEC 103B 4 credits

+ELEC 105A 3 credits ELEC 105B

+ENG 101 Electronics

+or Technology

+ENG 102 Certificate =

+3 credits 24 credits

+MATH 119

+MATH 120 or

+MATH 121 or

+MATH 145 or

+MATH 150 or

+MATH 162 or

+MATH 180

+3-4 credits

-ENG 119 A 3 credits
+or ENG 219 3 credits

 Term 3

-ELEC 114L
+ELEC 114L 6 credits

-6 credits
+ELEC 118L 6 credits

+CHEM 121/121L or PHYS 151/151L 4-5 credits

+9 PC 211 2 credits

+PC 212L 2 credits

+Term 4

 ELEC 203L

 4 credits

 ELEC 205L

-6 credits

 4 credits

 PC 201

-3 credits

-or

-EM 121/121L

-or

-(S 151/151L

-or

-(S 160/160L

--5 credits

-2 credits

-PC 212L

-2 credits
+4 credits

 Term 5

-PC 203 2 credits PC 204

-PC 205 2 credits
+ELTR 212 4 credits

-2 credits
+ELTR 213L 3 credits

-5 credits from: PC 206 PC 207 PC 208 SMT 204/204L Technical elective
+5 credits from: PC 206 PC 208 SMT 204/204L Technical elective

 Humanities or Social/

-Behavioral

-Science

-elective
+Behavioral Science elective

 3 credits

 Technical Electives

-ELEC 214L ELEC 277L ELEC 279 ELEC 296 ELEC 297 ELEC 298 ELEC 299 MATT 102 MATT 105L MEMS 101
+ELEC 296 ELEC 297 ELEC 298 ELEC 299 ELTR 214L MATT 102 MATT 113 MATT 105L MEMS 101

+□ = Course available through Distance Learning (see page 47).

 ELEMENTARY EDUCATION

+Communication, Humanities & Social Sciences Division

-- Associate of Arts Degree in Elementary Education (concentrations in Bilingual, Language Arts and Special Education)
+• Associate of Arts Degree in Elementary Education (concentrations in Bilingual, Language Arts and Special Education)

-- Skill Set in Educational Assistants/Paraprofessionals

 Program Description

 The Elementary Education associate degree program facilitates the learning of theory and skills required for working with children in the public school system in kindergarten through eighth grade (K-8).
-Students interested in Early Childhood Licensure (K-3) should also consider the Early Childhood Multicultural Concentration in the Child, Youth and Family Development degree program (see page 85).
+Students interested in Early Childhood Licensure (K-3) should also consider the Early Childhood Multicultural Concentration in the Child, Youth and Family Development degree program (see page 89).

 This four-term program includes classroom instruction and practical experience within the Albuquerque Public School System (APS).
 The program leads to an associate of arts degree with one of three specialty concentrations:

+of times specially concentiate

-- ☐ Bilingual
+☐ Bilingual

-- ☐ Language Arts (Literacy)
+☐ Language Arts (Literacy)

-- ☐ Special Education
+☐ Special Education

 Career and Advancement Opportunities

-Graduates from the program may transfer to the University of New Mexico College of Education Teacher Education Program and other four-year institutions that grant bachelor degrees in Elementary Education.
+Graduates from the program may transfer to four-year institutions that grant bachelor degrees in Elementary Education.
 The associate of arts degree enables graduates to serve as educational assistants or substitute teachers within APS.
 Substitute positions require a high school diploma or GED and 60 + college credit hours.

+Special Requirements

-Special Requirements A grade of C or better is required for all occupational and Arts & Sciences courses (including prerequisites) required for graduation.
+All courses required for graduation must be taken for a traditional grade of A, B or C. For courses offered only for credit/no credit, a grade of credit (CR) must be earned.
+A grade of C or better in all liberal arts courses is required for graduation.
 New Mexico state law requires a criminal background check on all persons seeking employment with the public school system.

+Graduation Policy

+Students must graduate under the current catalog.

+- □ Pre- and corequisites are listed in course descriptions and are subject to change with each new catalog.
+It is the student's responsibility to meet the pre- and/or corequisites in effect for the term in which a course is taken, regardless of the catalog under which the student entered or will graduate.
+Students may be stopped from enrolling or may be disenrolled if pre- or corequisites are not met.

+- □ Students who have successfully completed courses that no longer exist from previous catalogs will be accommodated.
+Contact the department at (505) 224-3588 for more information.

+Contact Information

-Contact Information For more information, contact Linda Ortega, instructor, at (505) 224-4173, ldortega@tvi.edu or Josephine Paul, instructor, at (505) 224-4172, jpaul@tvi.edu, Room 316, Jeannette Stromberg Hall, TVI Main Campus, or Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+For more information, contact Jyl Warner, program director, at (505) 224-4133, jwarner@tvi.edu, or Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).